eclipse-edc/Connector/docs/domain-model.md

 # Domain Model

 ![domain-model](diagrams/domain-model.png)

-The following are the most common terms related to the domain model:
+> The shown picture illustrates only a generic view of the Domain Model and is not intended to show all aspects of the project.

 ## Asset